SimplexCC/sell-docs/source/includes/_initiate-sell.md

 Each transaction has an identifier, which you use when referring to the transaction.
 This identifier is created by you, for your convenience, and passed to Simplex.
 It must be unique, so a good practice is to use a UUID4.

-Other than `txn_id` and `ref_url` all parameters are optional:
+Other than `txn_id` and `ref_url` **all parameters are optional**.

- * When a parameter is required in order to complete the checkout flow, but is not supplied, Simplex will ask the end-user for it.
-For example: if `quote_id` is not supplied then Simplex will ask the end-user how much crypto currency they wish to sell, and will present an appropriate fiat quote.
+When a parameter is required in order to complete the checkout flow, but is not supplied, Simplex will ask the end-user for it.
+For example: if `quote_id` is not supplied then Simplex will ask the end-user how much cryptocurrency they wish to sell, and will present an appropriate fiat quote.

- * Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a wider range of end-users.
+Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a wider range of end-users.
 The more information you supply in `account_details` the more accurate Simplex's risk decisions will be, and as a result the happier your users become.

-The response includes a "transaction URL", which you use to send the end-user to the Simplex-managed checkout flow.
+The response includes a transaction URL which you use to send your end-user to the checkout flow.

 ## Synopsis ##